mandclu/ck4/section/README.md

         <div class="content">...</div>
     </section>

-The configuration expects an object with one or several CSS classes as the properties and the corresponding labels visible in the section dialog as the values, p.e.
+The optional configuration expects an object with one or several CSS classes as the properties and the corresponding labels visible in the section dialog as the values, p.e.

     config.section: {
         'block-content': 'Content Block',